Getting Started with Browser Extensions: A Quick Guide

 However, relying on open-source projects is not without potential pitfalls, especially when open-source companies’ heads get turned by greedy VCs and start over profiteering.

-At one time, Elastic was my tool of choice, but the change in licence by the company has left a bad taste.
+At one time, Elastic was my tool of choice for multi-faceted search, but the change in licence by the company has left a bad taste.

-However, even though open-source licences can change, it is still better than the closed-source alternative where you are completely at the whims of the vendor from day one.
+However, even though open-source licences can change, it is still better than the closed-source alternative where you are completely at the vendor’s whims from day one.

 Simplifying the Complex